 1. It can boost your company’s brand awareness

-There’s plenty of research that proves the power of allowing employees to use social media and act as brand ambassadors at work.
-People trust people more than they trust brands, corporate figures, and C-level executives.
+There’s plenty of evidence showing the impact of allowing employees to use social media and act as brand ambassadors at work.
+People trust people more than they trust brands, corporate figures, or C‑level executives, which makes employee voices especially powerful.

 Additionally, all your employees combined most likely have more social media followers than your brand does.
-It is not surprising, therefore, that employees’ social media content reaches 561% further than official company channels and receives 800% more engagement.
+It’s therefore not surprising that employee‑shared content often reaches significantly further than official company channels and receives much higher engagement.

 💡 Also learn about how social advocacy can serve as a low‑cost alternative to paid ads